 One-to-one peering occurs between a pair of PDs, the initiator PD (I-PD) and the responder PD (R-PD).
 The result of one-to-one peering is that the I-PD and the R-PD are peered each other.
 As illustrated in Figure 38, a one-to-one Peering procedure shall contain the following steps.

-A PD’s Higher Layer (i.e. PD1’s Higher Layer) triggers Peering procedure with an MLME-PEERING.request to its MAC (i.e. PD1’s MAC).
+The I-PD’s Higher Layer triggers Peering procedure with an MLME-PEERING.request to its MAC (i.e. I-PD’s MAC).

-The MAC receiving the Higher Layer’s MLME-PEERING.request (i.e. PD1’s MAC) sends the Peering Request command to the targeted PD’s MAC (i.e. PD2’s MAC).
+The I-PD’s MAC receiving the Higher Layer’s MLME-PEERING.request sends the Peering Request command to the targeted PD’s MAC (i.e. R-PD’s MAC).

-The targeted PD’s MAC (i.e. PD2’s MAC) receives the Peering request command and sends an immdeiate ACK message to the PD requesting peering (i.e. PD1’s MAC).
+The R-PD’s MAC receives the Peering request command and sends an immediate ACK message to the I-PD’s MAC.

-The targeted PD’s MAC (i.e. PD2’s MAC), sends the MLME-PEERING.indication to its Higher Layer (i.e. PD2’s Higher Layer).
+The R-PD’s MAC sends the MLME-PEERING.indication to its Higher Layer (i.e. R-PD’s Higher Layer).

-The Higher Layer receiving the Peering Request (i.e. PD2’s Higher Layer) conducts Authentication and Authorization if required.
+The R-PD’s Higher Layer receiving the Peering Request conducts Authentication and Authorization if required.

-The Higher Layer receiving the Peering Request (i.e. PD2’s Higher Layer) decides either to accept the Peering Request or not and indicates it to the MAC (i.e. PD2’s MAC) accordingly.
+The Higher Layer receiving the Peering Request (i.e. R-PD’s Higher Layer) decides either to accept the Peering Request or not and indicates it to the MAC (i.e. R-PD’s MAC) accordingly.

-The targeted PD’s MAC (i.e. PD2’s MAC) sends Peering Response message to the PD requesting peering (i.e. PD1’s MAC) as directed by the Higher Layer.
+The R-PD’s MAC sends Peering Response message to the I-PD’s MAC as directed by the Higher Layer.

-The PD’MAC receiving the Peering Response message (i.e. PD1’s MAC) sends ACK/NACK message to the target PD (i.e. PD2’s MAC).
+The I-PD’s MAC receiving the Peering Response message sends ACK/NACK message to the R-PD’s MAC.

-The PD’MAC receiving the Peering Response message (i.e. PD1’s MAC) sends the Peering Response message to its Higher Layer (i.e. PD1’s Higher Layer).
+The I-PD’s MAC receiving the Peering Response message sends the Peering Response message to its Higher Layer (i.e. I-PD’s Higher Layer).

-A link between PD1 and Pd2 is established is the peering request is accepted.
+A link between I-PD and R-PD is established is the peering request is accepted.

 Figure 38—One-to-one peering procedure message sequence chart